kelvinndunda/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 700 adds executable permissions chmod u+x add executable permission to owner g+x adds ex to the group owner and o+r read permission to the group chmod ugo+x adds executable permissions to the owner,grupand users
+chmod 700 adds executable permissions chmod u+x add executable permission to owner g+x adds ex to the group owner and o+r read permission to the group chmod ugo+x adds executable permissions to the owner,grupand users chmod 007 gives executable permissions for the users and no permission for the owner chmod 753 gives read write and executable permissions to owner,read and executable permissions to groups and write and executable permisions to the other users